 Maestro, a synchronization system that uses an automatic-tuning approach to balancing sensory-quality (such as visual detail or audio fidelity) with responsiveness to user input and latency of changes.
-Maestro can use a user’s computer language output format (Essence Atoms) to detail a series of preferred tradeoffs in any specific sensory art bank or simulation chronicle.
+Maestro can use a user’s computer language output format (Essence Meaning Coordinates) to detail a series of preferred tradeoffs in any specific sensory art bank or simulation chronicle.

 What is a Sensory Art Bank?

 A sensory art bank can be a small rectangular area on a single screen showing a movie or web page or a five-screen wide view of a vast three-dimensional scene or an image on the shirt of a Lego figure inside that scene.
 For each sensory art bank, there is a tradeoff in how detailed the image or sound or motion or shape (for collision) will be versus how rapidly it responds to changes.

 For example, a three-dimensional simulation or high-definition movie that natively generates a new image at 24 times per second (24 Fps) can be synchronized and parallel processed to show a changed visual at 60 times a second (temporal upsampling) or have its pixel density increased to an 8K source (spatial upsampling).
 If presenting the three-dimensional simulation at 8K requires more processing resources than is available, then the 3D simulation may only be updated at 12 times per second, but the quality will be high, whereas at 60 times per second the quality might be low, but the image is highly interactive.